 - Don’t make summary sheets complex.
 A simple rule is that output sheets can be deleted without affecting the model.
 This is pretty obvious that you do not want to mix outputs and inputs.
 Put your summary on one page so you do not have to look around.
 Include IRR’s, DSCR, LLCR, a graph of cash flow versus debt service, a sources and uses summary and key drivers such as capacity factor, cost per kW, levelised O&M cost and the plant capacity.
 Then you can even call it a dashboard if you need to.

 - Don’t use the NPV or XNPV formula when interest rates are changing.
 Use a compound factor when interest rates are not constant and then compute the present value with the SUMPRODUCT function where you divide the cash flow by the compound factor.

-- When using the goal seek tool, use the NPV = 0 rather than an IRR difference equals zero.
+- When using the goal seek tool, use the NPV = 0, rather than an IRR difference equals zero.
 When, the IRR cannot be computed, the goal seek can go crazy like we all know.
 As you know when the NPV is zero, the IRR is the discount rate.
 It is much better to use the NPV rule.

 - Don’t compute the project IRR from CFADS.
 That is a basic mistake in finance theory; instead compute the project IRR before any finance equations are in the model.
 The project IRR is supposed to measure the IRR that would be realised by investors if there was no debt financing — meaning no IDC, no fees, no tax effects of interest, no DSRA, no L/C fees etc. Make this computation before you make the debt calculations.